danieljancar/sql-cheatsheet/README.md

     );
 ```
 ### ALTER
+The ALTER command is used to make changes to an existing table, such as adding a new column, modifying an existing column, or deleting a column.
 > This command is used to add a new column to an existing table
 ```sql
     ALTER TABLE table_name